 04. Nation of Gondwana

 Another remarkable techno festival in Germany is called Nation of Gondwana.
-The first edition was organised in 1995 which makes it the oldest German festival in our list.
-Every year around 10.000 people visit this dance festival at the Waldsee in Grünefeld, which is only 60km from Berlin.
-The music on the festival starts on Friday 3PM and keeps going until Sunday 9PM so Nation should be considered as one of the shorter festivals in this list.
-By the way: It’s pretty awesome that you can park your car directly next to your tent so you do not have the hassle of carrying all your stuff from the car to the tent.
+The first edition was organized in 1995, which makes it the oldest German festival on our list.
+Every year around 10,000 people visit this dance festival at the Waldsee in Grünefeld, which is only 60 km from Berlin.
+The music starts on Friday at 3PM and keeps going until Sunday at 9PM, so Nation should be considered as one of the shorter festivals on this list.
+By the way, it’s pretty convenient that you can park your car directly next to your tent so you do not have the hassle of carrying all your stuff from the car to the tent.

 Techno festival near Berlin

 Nation of Gondwana focuses on quality over quantity and only offers four different stages.
 If you are looking for a German techno festival, this might be the perfect fit for you because all stages focus on electronic music.
-Nation of Gondwana is all about delivering the best music-experience with the best sound systems and impressive lights and not so much on side-activities like workshops.
+Nation of Gondwana is all about delivering the best music experience with the best sound systems and impressive lights and not so much on side activities like workshops.
 The music on Nation of Gondwana is similar to the music you hear when enjoying the nightlife in Berlin.
-Our favourite place on this festival is definitely the stage directly at the water: You can dance in the soft sand and take a refreshing dive.
-The ticket-sale of Nation of Gondwana starts in April 2025.
+Our favorite place at this festival is definitely the stage directly at the water: You can dance in the soft sand and take a refreshing dive.
+The ticket sale for Nation of Gondwana starts in April 2026.

 In 2022 we visited this festival, so you can read more in our review of Nation of Gondwana 2022.